-If you are wondering what the legal definition of an active judge is, you have come to the right place.
-Our FAQs resource guide teaches all about the different types of active judges, senior judges, and what they do in the US court system.
+If you’re searching for the legal definition of an active judge, you’ve come to the right place.
+Our comprehensive FAQs guide explains everything you need to know about active judges, senior judges, and their roles in the U.S. court system.

 What are the Different Kinds of Judges?